-Figure 3 shows the annual trend in SLSTR-A detector temperatures for the past year.
+Figure 3 shows the trend in SLSTR-A detector temperatures for February 2023.
 The temperatures from this month are consistent with the yearly trend.

 Figure 3: SLSTR-A detector temperatures for each channel for the last year of operations.
 The vertical dashed lines indicate the start of each month.
 Each dot represents the average temperature in one orbit.
 The different colours indicate different detectors.